 1-800-220-3675 ext.
 3604

-Soil and similar solids may be collected by shovel or applicable device and placed into a rinsed one-gallon Zip-lock™ style bags, buckets, or jars.
-Whenever possible submit a minimum sample approximately one liter in volume; however smaller amounts can also be analyzed when sample volume is limited.
+Soil and similar solids may be collected by shovel or applicable device and placed into rinsed glass containers or jars.
+Whenever possible submit a minimum sample of approximately one liter in volume; however smaller amounts can also be analyzed when sample volume is limited.
 Beach sand is typically collected along the wrack line which is the point of high tide where sticks and other debris accumulate.
 This is also the point where the highest concentration of Micro-plastics is usually found.

 Air samples may be collected using 0.1μm or 0.4μm polycarbonate filter cassettes.
 Flow rates may vary but a total volume exceeding 1000 liters is recommended for area samples.
 Personnel monitoring samples are typically run at 1.5 to 2.5 liters per minute for the intended test duration and are not subject to the volumes suggested for area sampling.

-Food and beverages may be submitted in Zip-lock™ style bags, jars or, in the case of unopened food or beverages, in their original containers.
+Food and beverages may be submitted in glass jars or, in the case of unopened food or beverages, in their original containers.
 Food and beverage samples should be shipped on ice (ice packs) in appropriate coolers for maintaining a cool environment during shipping.

 Multiple reporting styles are available starting with the Basic Microplastics Analysis which includes total microplastics count and sizing information obtained by sieve and fluorescent microscopy to Full Microplastics Analysis which includes the polymer identification with size separation based upon the types of plastics observed.
 This process is performed by sieve and analysis by Raman Spectrometry.
 Macroplastics (size >5mm), if found, are also reported for informational purposes but not included in the sizing data.